Martinez makes Man Utd move in £46.5m transfer as Red Devils beat Arsenal to Ajax defender | Goal.com

 There has been talk of Brazilian forward Antony swapping Amsterdam for Manchester, but Jurrien Timber appears destined to remain in the Netherlands.

-While struggling to tempt a right-back to Old Trafford, Ten Hag has completed the signing of Tyrell Malacia, with the highly-rated 22-year left-back having completed his switch from Feyenoord.
+While struggling to tempt a right-back to Old Trafford, Ten Hag has secured the signing of Tyrell Malacia, with the highly-rated 22-year left-back having completed his switch from Feyenoord.

 Christian Eriksen has also completed his move on a free transfer from Brentford, while a back-up goalkeeper could be drafted in following the loan departure of Dean Henderson to Nottingham Forest.